ECB just barely dips toe into bond markets

+* Global staff bonus pool up 5 percent (Updates shares, adds pay details, CEO quote)

-FRANKFURT The European Central Bank showed that its bond-buying program is on life-support rather than dead as it spent a meager 27 million euros on government bonds after a three-week pause, ECB data showed on Monday.
+FRANKFURT, March 12 The European Central Bank showed that its bond-buying programme is on life-support rather than dead as it spent a meagre 27 million euros on government bonds after a three-week pause, ECB data showed on Monday.

 Traders have said the ECB had stepped in to buy small amounts of Portuguese government bonds in secondary debt markets, halting a steep rise in the country's debt yields.

-With record-high of 1.523 billion euros in bonds maturing, the total amount of the bonds the ECB has in its books under the program which started in May 2010, fell to 218 billion.
-(For details click)
+With record-high of 1.523 billion euros in bonds maturing, the total amount of the bonds the ECB has in its books under the programme which started in May 2010, fell to 218 billion.
+(For details click )

 After flooding the banking system with more than a trillion euros in ultra-cheap 3-year loans over the past two months, the euro zone's debt markets have calmed and ECB President Mario Draghi said last week that now it was time for governments and banks to take action instead of waiting for ECB to implement new crisis-fighting measures.

-The small purchases add to evidence that the ECB has little appetite to keep the program going in a significant fashion.
+The small purchases add to evidence that the ECB has little appetite to keep the programme going in a significant fashion.
 It seems unlikely, however, that it would be officially declared over.
-ECB Executive Board member Benoit Coeure said recently the program will remain in place "for some time".
+ECB Executive Board member Benoit Coeure said recently the programme will remain in place "for some time".

 Among them was Juergen Stark, who quit the bank last year over the purchases, arguing they tread dangerously close to the ultimate ECB taboo of financing euro zone governments.